 As a child growing up in the '70s and the '80s, camping in your backyard was a normal thing to do.
-Imagine?
-Sleeping outdoors with your friends in a tent, and going around with flashlights, while ghost-hunting?
+Would you imagine yourself sleeping outdoors with your friends in a tent, and going around with flashlights, while ghost-hunting?
 It was an exciting time in our lives, to me, at least.
 Then there was the Girl Scouts and Boy Scouts era, where we were trained to "survive" in the wilderness while appreciating nature and science.
 Batulao in Batangas was the most popular campsite at that time.

 The outdoor enthusiasm did not stop there, for we also learned songs, bonfire dances while building camaraderie, and respect for each other.
 As I always say, traveling builds character, and it can also be fun.

-The '90s to Y2k saw the popularity of mountain climbing clubs, emerging from university outdoor clubs to corporate and private organizations.
+The '90s to Y2k saw the popularity of mountain climbing organizations, emerging from university outdoor clubs to corporate and private companies.
 This is a good thing because thanks to many of these mountain climbing groups, campsites all over the Philippines are being discovered.
 To this day, a new generation of nature lovers continue to enjoy camping by the beach, or up in the mountains.
-Our country is one big paradise for adventurers, all-year-round.
+Our country is one big paradise for adventurers, all year round.

 Fast-forward to pandemic times, arguably the safest vacation one can do is to be outdoors, breathing in the fresh air, and soaking in the sun for that much-needed Vitamin D.

 Here are ten reasons why camping can be considered a new normal in local tourism, in random order.

 1. It is not as expensive as paying for a hotel room

 Guest fees range between P300 to P500 per person.
 If you have your own tents and gear, the better.
 Some property owners rent out tents for a minimum fee.